Markiyan000/GroupManagerClient/README.md

 The whole application is splitted into components which represent the data which were fetched from REST API.
 Interaction with user happens with help of library that consist of navigational components - react-router.

 Technologies:
-  - Client Side: HTML, CSS, Flexbox, React
+  - Client Side: HTML, CSS, Flexbox, React.js